NHERI-SimCenter/EE-UQ/Examples/eeuq-0009/README.rst

          GI tab - Specify 3 story building

 2. In **SIM tab**, the specifics of the target structural model is provided via **MDOF** building generator.
-One-story building is created having stiffness as an input parameter.
+A three-story building is created having stiffness as an input parameter.

       .. figure:: figures/EE09_SIM.png
          :name: UQ inputs